+VE DAY CELEBRATIONS

-VE Day Celebrations Celebrate VE day on the 8th of May by having a family garden party.
-Decorate your garden in red, white and blue flags and bunting and make hats to wear.
+Celebrate VE day on the 8th of May, by having a family garden party.

+Decorate your garden in red, white and blue.

+Make some bunting and flags to wave.

+Enjoy making funny hats to wear.

 Use the templates or design your own.
 Research war time recipes and have a go at baking some of the other culinary delights that people enjoyed during that era.
 Design your own commemorative teacup, or celebratory plate or bowl.
 Have a go at making your own wool or strips of cut up carrier bag tassels.